harikagujjula/react-project/src/components/UsingFormActionsDemo/README.md

     });
   ```
 * Update the form action props value with the function(formAction) returned by
-  the useStateAction hook instead of the action function(signupAction).
+  the useActionState hook instead of the action function(signupAction).
-* While using useStateAction, ensure the action function aceepts 2 arguments
+* While using useActionState, ensure the action function aceepts 2 arguments
   with formData becoming the 2nd argument.
 If this step is not considered, you
   might notice console errors saying "formData.get() is not a function".
   1. prevFormState - the Previous state of the form.